kuzaxak/blog/content/posts/2023-08-17-pg-wal-pilling-up.md

  SIT (Beta)
 ```

-After the PG15 upgrade, we received an alert notifying us of a rapidly growing WAL,
+After upgrading to PostgreSQL 15, we received an alert about rapidly growing WAL files.
+The root cause was not immediately apparent, prompting an investigation.
-at this point is wasn't clear what is a root cause for such behaviour.
 What follows is an account of our endeavors to mitigate this issue and the pivotal
 lessons we learned along the way.

-## Research and Breaking Things
+## Investigation and Missteps

-Mistakes were made.
-While scouring the internet for solutions,
-we stumbled upon a [recommendation][1] which prompted us to inspect the latest checkout file.
+In an attempt to resolve the issue, we came across a [recommendation][1] to inspect the latest checkpoint file using the pg_controldata command.

 ```
 root@main-db-1:/home/postgres# pg_controldata -D /home/postgres/pgdata/pgroot/data